-They would talk about how their dog didn’t like any other food, which can be addressed, but many of them spoke about how they’re dog couldn’t eat any other type of food because they couldn’t digest anything outside of it or because their dog had allergies to any other food.
+They would talk about how their dog didn’t like any other food, which can be addressed, but many of them said their dog couldn’t eat any other type of food because they couldn’t digest anything else or because they had allergies to other foods.

-The store I worked at didn’t carry the brand of food I was feeding my dogs at the time (Taste Of The Wild) so I went to a neighboring store.
-This was when Lexxi was a puppy so I was buying both adult and puppy food when shopping there, but I always bought the same flavors.
+The store I worked at didn’t carry the brand of food — Taste of the Wild — I was feeding my dogs at the time, so I went to a neighboring store.
+This was when my dog Lexxi was a puppy, so I was buying both adult and puppy food.
+But I always bought the same flavors.

 We tend to keep puppies on the same type of food as they’re growing because it helps prevent digestive issues.
 A common result of switching brands or protein is diarrhea.
 That’s why everyone will tell you to mix a ratio of old food with the new food to ease them into the new diet and make for an easier transition, but it can still happen.

-Now don’t get me wrong, some puppies are just born allergic or unable to digest certain proteins.
+Now, don’t get me wrong, some puppies are just born allergic or unable to digest certain proteins.
 Don’t try to push it and think they’ll get over it, you’ll only make your puppy sick.

 But, in general, exposing dogs to fish, chicken, turkey, bison, beef, and other meats at an early age allows them to develop the enzymes necessary to break down a variety of proteins.
 It helps build a more resilient and tolerant stomach so that — in the future — when a particular food is not available, it’s not a problem.
 By the time they’re an adult, their body can break down anything.

 Plus, it gets boring eating the same bland dry food everyday!